 How Technology Positively Impacts the Environment

-In our current socio-political climate we are more concerned with environmental issues that ever.
+In our current socio-political climate, we are more concerned with environmental issues than ever.
 It is clear that technology has had an impact on the environment.
-Despite the often negative connotations of this impact, we should also look at the ways in which we do and can use technology to combat environmental issues and improve the planet’s overall sustainability.
+Despite the often negative connotations, we should also look at how we do and can use technology to combat issues of the environment.
+Thereby improving the planet’s overall sustainability.

-As of 2018 there has been growth in the renewable energy industry with an increase of the adoption of renewable energy equipment by Fortune 100 and Fortune 500 companies.
-Many companies can benefit from being more environmentally conscious and i more ways than expected.
-For example, according to a 2015 Nielsen global online survey 66% of surveyed consumers agreed they would pay more for products from sustainable sources, with 77 % of Millennial consumers.
+As of 2018, there has been growth in the renewable energy industry with an increase in the adoption of renewable energy equipment by Fortune 100 and Fortune 500 companies.
+Many companies can benefit from being more environmentally conscious and in more ways than expected.
+For example, according to a 2015 Nielsen global online survey, 66% of surveyed consumers agreed they would pay more for products from sustainable sources, with 77 % of Millennial consumers.

-The benefits for going green in business include reduced expenses, gaining customers and boosting employee morale.
-It is time to focus on the solutions which we know exist or have the potential to be developed and this is where technology, along with behavioural change, can help us reboot the health of our nature and planet.
+The benefits of going green in business include reduced expenses, gaining customers, and boosting employee morale.
+It is time to focus on the solutions which we know exist or have the potential to be developed.
+This is where technology, along with behavioural change, can help us reboot the health of our nature and planet.

-One of the most obvious positive impacts that technology has had on the environmental has been due to businesses moving to digital.
-Businesses and individuals are using way less paper than in years past, thanks to computers, smart-phones and Cloud storage.
+One of the most obvious positive impacts that technology has had on the environment has been due to businesses moving to digital.
+Businesses and individuals are using way less paper than in years past, thanks to computers, smart-phones, and Cloud storage.
 All of this adds up to a “new normal” that has lessened our dependence on the world’s tree population, and helped to reduce deforestation.

 By moving to Cloud technologies businesses can save money and resources on managing and maintaining your digital systems.
 Rather than having to buy numerous and often expensive hardware, you can reduce your costs by using the resources of your cloud computing service provider.
 Cloud-based business infrastructures thus allow businesses to

-Overall, harnessing the earth-friendly power of “the Cloud” is ultimately a smarter and more economical decision for business to make.
+Overall, harnessing the earth-friendly power of “the Cloud” is ultimately a smarter and more economical decision for businesses to make.